jonathanamodeo787-dot/jonathanamodeo787-dot/README.md

   </a>
 </p>

-A furniture store website built with HTML and CSS.
+A modern gym website built with HTML and CSS, featuring a responsive design and a clean, energetic user interface.

 ---